Table of Contents Show

 - The distance between the bases in softball and baseball is 60 and 90 feet, respectively.

 - Baseball games are played for nine innings in contrast to the seven innings in softball.
-However, the international fastpitch softball allows nine innings too.
+However, international fastpitch softball allows nine innings too.

 - Softball pitches are delivered with an underhand motion, while baseball pitches are delivered overhand.